mkmk435/Zone/README.md

 3. **Patching the ImportTable**:
    - Every entry of the ImportTable needs to be patched.
 The ImportTable contains every function imported from external libraries.

-4. **Patching the Security Cookie**:
-   - The security cookie needs to be patched.

 5. **Patching Every Reference Outside of .text**:
    - This is done exactly like in the main program using `self.adjust_out_of_text_references`.

 6. **Adding Padding**:
    - Finally, add null bytes or `0x90` to the end of the .text section to reach the desired length.

 9. **Writing modifications to the file**: